tcal-x/misc/tutorial_1/README.md

 __Software Needed:__ picocom

 * Install "picocom" on your laptop -- `sudo apt install picocom`
-* Remember the new /dev/ttyUSBx that you saw?
+* Remember the new /dev/ttyUSBx that you saw in the previous tutorial?
 We're going to connect to that.
 * NOTE: If you unplug the board, then plug it in again, it might end up at a different ttyUSB!
-* Run `picocom --baud 115200 /dev/ttyUSBx` -- replace 'x' with 0 or 1 or 2
+* Run `picocom --baud 115200 /dev/ttyUSBx` -- replace 'x' with 0 or 1 or 2, which ever exists and works.
 * Don't worry -- you won't wreck anything if you choose the wrong one.
+* If you choose the wrong one, use "ctrl-a ctrl-x" to exit picocom, and try a different ttyUSB.
 * You will see the board print out stuff on the terminal as you push buttons like before.
 * You can also notice that a small LED by the USB cable connector on the board flickers as it sends data over the USB cable
 * If you type a character in the picocom terminal, you will see the other LED by the cable flicker.
 The board just ignores it with this gateware, however.